Adolis García Player Props: Rangers vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.8 K/9, which ranks 17th in MLB.
+- The Royals pitching staff is 18th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Royals have the 14th-ranked team ERA across all MLB pitching staffs (4.36).
+- The Royals have the 16th-ranked team ERA among all MLB pitching staffs (4.58).

-- Royals pitchers combine to rank 16th in baseball in home runs allowed (12 total, 1.1 per game).
+- Royals pitchers combine to give up 13 total home runs at a rate of 1.1 per game (to rank 15th in the league).

-- Lyles (0-2) makes the start for the Royals, his third of the season.
+- The Royals are sending Keller (1-1) to make his third start of the season.

-- His most recent time out came on Thursday against the Toronto Blue Jays, when the right-hander threw 5 2/3 innings, surrendering five earned runs while giving up eight hits.
+- In his most recent appearance on Friday, the right-hander tossed 5 2/3 innings against the San Francisco Giants, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.